Moby-Dick: Thomas Carlyle

-Renaissance Humanism
+Renaissance humanism

-Melville also borrowed stylistic qualities from Renaissance Humanists such as Thomas Browne and Robert Burton.
-Melville's biographer Hershel Parker notes that, during the composition of Moby-Dick, Melville read Thomas Browne, Robert Burton, and Rabelais and adopted not only their poetic and conversational prose styles, but also their skeptical attitudes towards religion.
+During the composition of Moby-Dick Melville also read Renaissance Humanists such as Thomas Browne, Robert Burton, and Rabelais.
+Hershel Parker notes that Melville adopted not only their poetic and conversational prose styles, but also their skeptical attitudes towards religion.
 Browne's statement "I love to lose my selfe in a mystery to pursue my reason to an ob altitudo" mirrors both in ethos and poetics Ishmael's "I love to sail forbidden seas, and land on barbarous coasts.
 Not ignoring what is good, I am quick to perceive a horror, and could still be social with it."

 Ishmael also mirrors the epistemological uncertainty of Renaissance humanists.
-For instance, Browne argues that "where there is an obscurity too deepe for our reason ...[reason] becomes more humble and submissive unto the subtilties of faith ...
+For example, Browne argues that "where there is an obscurity too deepe for our reason ...[reason] becomes more humble and submissive unto the subtilties of faith ...
 I believe there was already a tree whose fruit our unhappy parents tasted, though in the same chapter, when God forbids it, 'tis positivley said, the plants of the field were not yet growne."
 Ishmael similarly embraces paradox when he proclaims "Doubts of all things earthly, and intuitions of some things heavenly; this combination makes neither believer nor infidel, but makes a man who regards them both with equal eye."

-Scholars have also noted similarities between Melville's style and that of Robert Burton in his Anatomy of Melancholy.
-Scholar William Engel notes that "Because Melville had Robert Burton’s Anatomy of Melancholy at his side, this encyclopedic work will serve as a conceptual touchstone for analyzing his looking back to an earlier aesthetic practice."

-Additionally, Melville's biographer Hershel Parker writes that "in 1847, Robert Burton's Anatomy of Melancholy served as Melville's sonorous textbook on morbid psychology" and then "in 1848 [Melville] bought Michel de Montaigne's works, where he read the Essays, finding there a worldly wise skepticism that braced him against the superficial pieties demanded by his time".
-Finally, Melville then read Thomas Browne's Religio Medici which Melville adored, describing Browne to a friend as "a kind of 'crack'd archangel'".
+Scholars have also called attention to similarities between Melville's style and that of Robert Burton in Anatomy of Melancholy.
+William Engel notes that Melville had Burton's book at his side, and says "this encyclopedic work will serve as a conceptual touchstone for analyzing his looking back to an earlier aesthetic practice."
+Additionally, Hershel Parker writes that in 1847, Anatomy of Melancholy served as Melville's "sonorous textbook on morbid psychology" and in the following year he bought a set of Michel de Montaigne's works.
+In the Essays he found "a worldly wise skepticism that braced him against the superficial pieties demanded by his time".
+Melville then read Browne's Religio Medici which he adored, describing Browne to a friend as "a kind of 'crack'd archangel'".